RubyBarSchool/Kubernetes-Tutorial/README.md

 ```
 In kubernetes 1.16 replicaset was moved to apps/v1 apiVersion

+In ReplicaSet, atribute in labels in metadata should the same atribute matchLabels in selector

 #### Replication Controller and ReplicaSets
 ```bash
 kubectl create -f <file relicaSet yaml>: create replicaSet by file yaml